 This Is Fashion.
 This Is Fashion On Vetements.
 Any Questions?

 Vetements may not be for everyone, but that’s the point.
 Separatism, individualism, and lack of conformity - while conforming - may seem as though I’m getting noun happy with a dose of pretension, but if clothes can portray anything we want, then let’s aim for our pleasure.
-“If you always do what interests you, at least one person is pleased.”
+As Katharine Hepburn said, “If you always do what interests you, at least one person is pleased.”